RohitJaiswal01/UBS-SQL-Schema-Design-/README.md

 # UBS-SQL-Schema-Design-
 Product Dissection and analysis of core business services and features, with the understanding of features crafted a schema design that reflects the platform's data structure.
 Created an illustrative Entity-Relationship (ER) diagram, that  vividly depict the entities, attributes, and relationships present within in schema design.
 The ER diagram will serve as a visual representation of the insights.
+Showcasing of understanding of how the schema design impacts the platform's functionality and user experience with a presentation video.

  ![image](https://github.com/RohitJaiswal01/UBS-SQL-Schema-Design-/assets/152694882/c72c24d7-91f3-4905-b747-84398d35a12b)